 IRWD is committed to providing a clean and reliable water supply for its customers.
 Our drinking water is a blend of groundwater from the Orange County Groundwater Basin and surface water imported by the Metropolitan Water District.
 MWD's imported water sources come from the State Water Project and the Colorado River Aqueduct.
-Local groundwater is pumped from a natural underground reservoir that stretches from the Prado Dam and fans across the northwestern portions of Orange County, stretching as far south as the El Toro "Y." Additional groundwater comes from the Harding Canyon Dam watershed in the Cleveland National Forest.
+Local groundwater is pumped from a natural underground reservoir that stretches from the Prado Dam and fans across the northwestern portions of Orange County, stretching as far south as the El Toro "Y." Additional source waters come from the Harding Canyon Dam watershed and the Santiago Creek Dam watershed.
 Local groundwater comprises approximately 65% of the total IRWD drinking water supply.